dendronhq/dendron-site/vault/community.office-hours.2021.07.04.md

 #### Company updates

 -   Native Dendron Preview
-    -   Built using dendron web ui
+    -   Built using Dendron web ui
     -   Will be common between VS Code and upcoming nextjs based publishing so everything is consistent
     -   Easier to ship new features
     -   Much faster